-- Real mode, protected mode, virtual 8086 mode, and system management mode.
-These are sometimes referred to as legacy modes. - IA-32e mode (added by Intel[®] Extended Memory 64 Technology).
-IA-32e mode operates in one of two sub-modes: 64-bit mode or compatibility mode.
+• Real mode, protected mode, virtual 8086 mode, and system management mode.
+These are sometimes referred to as legacy modes.

+Intel 64 architecture supports almost all the system programming facilities available in IA-32 architecture and extends them to a new operating mode (IA-32e mode) that supports a 64-bit programming environment.
+IA-32e mode allows software to operate in one of two sub-modes: